UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/about.md

 - the handwriting must be clear and legible – otherwise you will receive no credit

 - you will need to use the Office 365 Lens app to scan and upload you work to your university OneDrive account before attaching to the assignment.
 No HEIC extensions are allowed.

+## Revisions

-- All homework turned in on-time is eligible for revision at full credit.
+All homework turned in on-time is eligible for revision at full credit.
+All quizzes taken on-time are eligible for revision at full credit.
 Each assignment can undergo at most two revisions.
 Revisions must be resubmitted within one week of receiving a marked assignment or revision.

 # Academic Success

 ## Accessibility

-[Student Disability Resource Center](http://www.sa.sc.edu/sds/): The Student Disability Resource Center (SDRC) empowers students to manage challenges and limitations imposed by disabilities.
+The [Student Disability Resource Center](http://www.sa.sc.edu/sds/) (SDRC) empowers students to manage challenges and limitations imposed by disabilities.
 Students with disabilities are encouraged to contact me to discuss the logistics of any accommodations needed to fulfill course requirements (within the first week of the semester).
-In order to receive reasonable accommodations from me, you must be registered with the Student Disability Resource Center (1523 Greene Street, LeConte Room 112A, Columbia, SC 29208, 803-777-6142).
+In order to receive reasonable accommodations from me, you must be registered with the Student Disability Resource Center (1705 College Street Close-Hipp, Suite 102 Columbia, SC 29208, 803-777-6142).
 Any student with a documented disability should contact the SDRC to make arrangements for appropriate accommodations.

 ## Student Success Center

-In partnership with USC faculty, the Student Success Center (SSC) offers a number of programs to assist you in better understanding your course material and to aid you on your path to success.
+In partnership with USC faculty, the [Student Success Center](https://www.sc.edu/success) (SSC) offers a number of programs to assist you in better understanding your course material and to aid you on your path to success.
 SSC programs are facilitated by professional staff, graduate students, and trained undergraduate peer leaders who have previously excelled in their courses.
 Resources available to you in this and other courses may include:

-Peer Tutoring: You can make a one-on-one appointment with a [Peer Tutor](www.sc.edu/success).
+Peer Tutoring: You can make a one-on-one appointment with a [Peer Tutor](https://www.sc.edu/success).
 Drop-in Tutoring and Online Tutoring may also be available for this course.
 Visit their website for a full schedule of times, locations, and courses.
-In the past, they have tutored in Math 300.

 <!-- Supplemental Instruction (SI): SI Leaders are assigned to specific sections of courses and hold three weekly study sessions.
 Sessions focus on the most difficult content being covered in class.
 The SI Session schedule is posted through the SSC website each week and will also be communicated in class by the SI Leader.
 There is no SI for Math 300 but this might be useful for your other classes.   -->